MILES

 We walked away most impressed by the size of the B52 on display.
 The photo does not do justice to the size and wingspan of this aircraft.

-🛑 Stop 2: Carmel, IN - the original plan had been to have lunch in Indianapolis but during the drive my daughter did some research and recommended we stop for lunch at the “round about capital of the United States,” Carmel, IN.
-She’s a big Pete Buttigieg (me too BTW) and transportation infrastructure fan, so we did.
-She was flat out giddy as we drove around Carmel enjoying and filming all the roundabouts like they were national monuments.
+🛑 Stop 2: Our original plan had been to have lunch in Indianapolis but during the drive my daughter did some research and recommended we stop for lunch at the “round about capital of the United States,” Carmel, IN.
+She’s a big Pete Buttigieg (me too) and transportation infrastructure fan, so we did.
+She was flat out giddy as we drove around Carmel through the roundabouts and filed and photographed them like they were national monuments.
 Upon arrival we discovered that there was a HUGE CAR show: Artomobilia.
-We walked around town for a bit, checked out the cars and then just opted for the local Chick-fil-a drive thru for lunch - there were so many people that it was just impossible to find a place to enjoy a tranquil meal.
+We walked around town for a bit, checked out the cars and then just opted for a local Chick-fil-a drive thru for lunch. here were so many people that it was just impossible to find a place to enjoy a tranquil meal.
 Carmel was definitely worth the stop.
 Artomobilia was a huge bonus and the actual city is incredibly charming and welcoming.

 Carmel, IN